FAQ

 You can sign up here to begin using the service.

 The cost of medical alert jewellery varies tremendously.
 It really depends on your budget and whether you favour functionality or style.
 For example, you can choose simple coloured silicon bands that cost a couple of pounds, or choose a bespoke designer option in precious metals for a much higher cost.
-It’s entirely up to you.
+It is entirely up to you.
 Both options will do the same job.

 * My Medical Choice does not receive commission from any of the sellers listed.
 The sellers are suggested solely for your convenience.